Dylan Bennet Klebold

 It was Robyn Anderson

-who helped purchase the two shotguns and the rifle that were used in the assault.
-She acted as a middleman in a "straw sale" to purchase the guns for them since Dylan and Eric were not 18 at the time (the legal age to purchase a firearm in Colorado) but Robyn was.
+Basement Tapes that the seller knew that Dylan was the one buying the gun.
 Shortly before the purchase, the owner of Dragon Arms gun shop in Littleton reported that five teen-agers tried to purchase an M-60 machine gun and a silencer-equipped assault pistol in early March.
-The five appeared on a store surveillance videoptape that was turned over to police but it hasn't been made known if any of the teens was Dylan or Eric.
+The five appeared on a store surveillance videoptape that was turned over to police, but it wasn't made known if any of the teens was Dylan or Eric.

 Dylan was described by many who knew him to be a follower and he that Harris had a strong influence on him, particularly after 1998.
 He was also depicted by those who knew him as a young man who lacked confidence in himself - 'painfully shy', some folks said - but that he was not quick to anger.

 Dylan was known to swear in front of teachers and was once suspended from school (along with Eric and another student) for hacking into the school's computer to acquire locker combinations which they used to place a threatening note in an enemy's locker.
-According to Nate Dykeman, Dylan and Eric had helped themselves without permission to computer parts from the school; Dylan's father even once made him return a laptop computer stolen from the school.
+According to Nate Dykeman, Dylan and Eric had helped themselves without permission to computer parts from the school; Dylan's father even once made him return a laptop computer the teen stole from the school.
 A dean of students who'd seen Dylan and Eric in his office several times told police he wasn't terribly shocked it was them who had done it as he had seen "the potential for an 'evil side'...that there was a violent, angry streak in these kids".

 Mark Manes supplied with Philip's help as go-between).
-With the weapons purchased Eric and Dylan made a video at
+With the weapons purchased, Eric and Dylan made a video at

 Just weeks before the massacre, Dylan turned in a

-In addition to other evidence police confiscated five video tapes the teens shot in the basement of Eric's home (wherein they showed off how well their weapons could be hidden under their trenchcoats).
+tapes, three of which the teens filmed in the basement of Eric's home.
 It was in these videos that Dylan's true dark side showed.
-No sheep, he; no hapless follower blindly tagging after Eric's lead.
-This was a shotgun-cracking angry young man who wanted to hurt people and showed it in his
+He was no hapless follower blindly following Eric's lead.
+This was a shotgun-cracking, angry young man who wanted to hurt people and showed it in his words and body language.

-October 1999 the Klebolds
+October 1999, the Klebolds

 There was some

-Dylan's autopsy report.
+ruled it a suicide (archived offsite link) in Dylan's autopsy report.
 The Klebolds' lawyer, Frank Patterson, confirmed on behalf of the family that

 Open letter from the parents of Dylan Klebold: